isomerpages/psd-psc-annual-report/pages/constitutional-roles.md

 *The PSC has delegated to the Commissioner of Prisons, part of its functions pertaining to the discipline of junior Prisons Officers for minor misconduct.*

-*Note: Officers may be disciplined under the Regulations when it involves serious misconducts; where the possible penalties include a dismissal or a reduction in rank.
+*+Officers may be disciplined under the Regulations when it involves serious misconducts; where the possible penalties include a dismissal or a reduction in rank.
 For less serious misconducts, officers may be disciplined under the Directions or Prison Directions, as appropriate.*

 Cases under the latter two categories are collectively known as being under “the Directions”.
 The disciplinary process ensures that officers are treated fairly, regardless of rank or seniority.